flare-foundation/governance-proposals/SIP/SIP_3.md

 Currently on the Songbird network, the transfer of funds from the C-chain (where smart contracts are held) to the P-chain (where rewards are managed) is disabled.

-If this proposal is accepted, the transfer of funds from the C-chain to the P-Chain will be allowed and staking on validators will be possible, resulting in a fork.
+If this proposal is accepted, the transfer of funds from the C-chain to the P-Chain will be allowed and staking on validators will be possible.

 ### 2.4 Reset Rewards

-To accommodate these changes and the resulting fork, P-chain rewards are set to 0 and rewarding will initially be done manually via grants.
+To accommodate these changes, P-chain rewards are set to 0 and rewarding will initially be done manually via grants.
-Shortly thereafter, the same rewarding mechanism as on the Flare C-chain will be implemented on the Songbird C-chains.
+Shortly thereafter, the same rewarding mechanism as on the Flare C-chain will be implemented on the Songbird C-chain.

 ### 3. Link to Code Repository

-Here is the source code repository: [Go-Flare](https://github.com/flare-foundation/go-flare/tree/songbird-support).
+Here is the source code repository: [Go-Flare (songbird-support branch)](https://github.com/flare-foundation/go-flare/tree/songbird-support).

 The audit report for these changes is available at: [FYEO Secure Code Assessment of Flare Songbird](https://x.com/goFYEO/status/1792599813743161479).

 ### 4. Proposed Implementation Date Range

-Both Coston and the Songbird networks will need to be forked.
+The proposed code changes will cause a fork of both the Coston and Songbird networks, resulting in an update of all nodes currently managed by Flare.
 Changes to the code include two important timestamps:

 * Enable transfer of funds from the C-chain to the P-chain at time **T0**.
 All nodes must be upgraded up to T0.
-* Enable staking from a proposed time, which should be **T0 + approximately 14 days**.
+* Enable staking at time **T1**, which should be **T0 + approximately 14 days**.

 Proposed fork times for T0 and T1 are: